19 April 2017

 In TSB’s defence, I was pretty happy with it during my time as a customer.
 It also ranks reasonably well in Fairer Finance’s bank account tables.

-But it lost some of my respect when it sent me a 2,000 word email - most of which was irrelevant.
-I'd already opted in to paperless statements - and I'd been given chapter and verse about how that worked at the time.
-More pertinently, I'd just closed my account with the bank - so sending me these lengthy terms again felt especially redundant.
+But it lost some of my respect when it sent me such a long email, particularly as most of it was irrelevant.
+I'd already opted in to paperless statements - and was given chapter and verse about how that worked at the time.
+More pertinently, I'd just closed my account with the bank.
+So sending me these lengthy terms again felt completely redundant.

 If these terms really had to be referred to at all (which feels doubtful), why not just link me to them?